rullo24/GolangKeylogger/README.md

 - Press `Ctrl+C` to stop the keylogger (if run in a terminal).
     - NOTE: Can be run w/o a terminal (refer to top of main.go file)

+## Building

+To build this program, certain flags are required to ensure that the terminal window is hidden upon launch.
+To build the program, head to the "src" folder and input the following command:
+    --> "go build -ldflags -H=windowsgui"

 ## About

 After searching extensively online, I couldn't find a comprehensive explanation of how to capture keypresses without importing external modules in Golang.